Image: Courtesy of LIDS

-One group of MIT researchers wondered, "What if we tried another strategy?
+One group of MIT researchers wondered: "What if we tried another strategy?
 What if we created automation tools that enable the subject matter experts to use ML, in order to solve these problems themselves?"

 The team first divided the process into a discrete set of steps.
 For instance, one step involved searching for buried patterns with predictive power, known as “feature engineering.”
 Another is called "model selection," in which the best modeling technique is chosen from the many available options.
 They then automated these steps, releasing open-source tools to help domain experts efficiently complete them.

 In their new paper, “Machine Learning 2.0: Engineering Data Driven AI Products,” the team brings together these automation tools, turning raw data into a trustworthy, deployable model over the course of seven steps.
-This chain of automation makes it possible for subject matter experts — even those without data science experience — to use machine learning to solve business problems.
+This chain of automation makes it possible for subject matter experts — even those without data science experience — to use ML to solve business problems.

 “Through automation, ML 2.0 frees up subject matter experts to spend more time on the steps that truly require their domain expertise, like deciding which problems to solve in the first place and evaluating how predictions impact business outcomes,” says Schreck.

-Veeramachaneni and his colleagues closely collaborated with domain experts from Accenture along every step, from figuring out the best problem to solve, to running through a robust gauntlet of testing.
+Veeramachaneni and his colleagues closely collaborated with domain experts from Accenture along every step, from figuring out the best problem to solve, to running through a robust gantlet of testing.
 The first model the team built was to predict the performance of software projects against a host of delivery metrics.
 When testing was completed, the model was found to correctly predict more than 80 percent of project performance outcomes.

 Using Featuretools involved a series of human-machine interactions.
 In this case, Featuretools first recommended 40,000 features to the domain experts.
-Next, the humans used their expertise to narrow this list down to the 100 most promising features, which they then put to work training the machine-learning algorithm.
+Next, the humans used their expertise to narrow this list down to the 100 most promising features, which they then put to work training the ML algorithm.

-"We wanted to apply machine learning (ML) to critical problems that we face in the technology services business," says Sanjeev Vohra, global technology officer, Accenture Technology.
+"We wanted to apply machine learning to critical problems that we face in the technology services business," says Sanjeev Vohra, global technology officer, Accenture Technology.
 "More specifically, we wanted to see for ourselves if MIT’s ML 2.0 could help anticipate potential risks in software delivery.
 We are very happy with the outcomes, and will be sharing them broadly so others can also benefit.”

 In a separate joint paper, "The AI Project Manager," the teams walk through how they used the ML 2.0 paradigm to achieve fast and accurate predictions.